 Hendersonville and Gallatin also offer a wealth of choices for entertainment, dining and shopping.
 Whether you’re catching a flick at the recently restored Palace Theatre or hitting up the dozens of quirky boutiques in Hendersonville, there’s no shortage of fun!
 You can also celebrate and foster community all year long with Sumner County’s robust schedule of annual fairs and festivals, including the Sumner County Fair, the Gallatin Christmas Parade, and the Candlelight Cemetery Tour.

 Waterfront living sounds like it would be a pricey prospect, but you’ll be pleasantly surprised to learn that gorgeous homes in this area are not nearly as expensive as you might think!
 Single-family homes, condos and townhomes in Henderson boast a median sale price of around $250,000.
 Prices are even lower in the city of Gallatin, which offers everything from large single-family estates to charming townhome apartments perched along the city’s historic downtown square.

 Hendersonville and Gallatin school districts are both governed by the Sumner County Board of Education, which has an overall rating of 7 out of 10 by Great Schools.
-A number of private schools are also located in the area, such as Hendersonville Christian Academy, Pope John Paul II High School and Saint John Vianney Catholic School.
+A number of private schools are also located in the area, such as Hendersonville Christian Academy, Pope John Paul II High School, Saint John Vianney Catholic School and Sumner Academy.